qchemlab-embedding/2023-07-14-workshop/_episodes/04-branches.md

 - Commits are depicted here as little boxes with abbreviated hashes.
 - Here the branch `master` points to a commit.
-- "HEAD" is the current position (remember the recording head of tape recorders?).
+- "HEAD" is the current position
 - When we talk about branches, we often mean all parent commits, not only the commit pointed to.

 ### Now we want to do this: